ceccs18c58/ASDL/README.md

 e.Write a query to check whether any changes made to present table is reflected in view.
 f.
 Write a query to delete a view

+#Task 7

+Expt7:Implementation of Build in functions in RDBMS

+a.
+Create a table store.
+Fields are order no, code, item, quantity, price, discount, mrp
+b.
+Insert values into the table
+c.
+Display the table
+d.
+Write an SQL query to display the reminder, if the amount of an each item in store is divided by 9.
+e.
+Write SQL query to display the amount in store and its square
+f.
+Write SQL query to divide the amount in stock of each item by 7 in store table and display the result round to the nearest integer.